Oscar Iso-Mount is the simple solution for noisy upstairs neighbours

 For space-saving and cost-effective soundproofing between floors, consider Iso-Mount: a professional-grade noise insulation systems that work by creating an isolated floating ceiling that significantly reduces the sound pressure waves and vibrations caused by noise from the floors above.
 Iso-Mount is a proven, easy to use and affordable soundproof ceiling solution that brings serenity to any space, from houses and flats to offices, shops and restaurants.

-How to soundproof a ceiling with Iso-Mount Type1
+How to solve noisy upstairs neighbours problem with Iso-Mount Type1

 - First of all, find the lowest point of the lowest joist as a reference to ensure level insulation.
 Mark the beam a maximum of 100mm in from the wall to locate the first bracket.
 Then mark the bracket positions on the sides of the joists – evenly spaced – at 3 per square metre.
 Each mount has a maximum point loading of 18kg so each square metre can have up to 54kg of loading capability which is more than adequate for most domestic ceilings.